connectrpc/connect-go/.github/CONTRIBUTING.md

 git fetch upstream
 ```

-Make sure that the tests and the linters pass (you'll need `bash`, `curl`, and
+Make sure that the tests and the linters pass (you'll need `bash` and the
-the latest stable Go release installed):
+latest stable Go release installed):

 ```
 make